mauroghiglia/StaySupply/README.md

 ## Contributing:

 Guidelines for contributing to the project.
+Test

 ## Links: